jdortiz/MalometerTDD/README.md

 4. Create a fixture for the fetches.

 ### Test validation (20 min) ###

+Validation is a key part of Core Data.
+Test that the data is validated only if follows our requirements and understand how to make this custom validations.

 1. Change the model to disallow empty agent names.
 2. Write the test to confirm that an empty agent name cannot be